Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 2024.12.27
 ===
-Todo: Kaggle start; connect on xhs snt; 30 more questions
+Todo: Kaggle start; connect on xhs snt; 30 more questions; deal with renting and vpn stuff

 2024.12.26
 ===